PosionFox/JJBA-Stands/SteamDesc.md

-[*]Killer Queen can evolve into Killer Queen: Bites the Dust or Shadow Queen: Bites the Dust(rare) upon using a Requiem arrow [*]Gold Experience can evolve into Requiem upon using a Requiem arrow [*]Dirty Deeds Done Dirt Cheap can evolve into D4C: Love Train by collecting and using the missing Holy parts [/list]
+[*]Killer Queen can evolve into Killer Queen: Bites the Dust or Shadow Queen: Bites the Dust(rare) upon using a Requiem arrow [*]Gold Experience can evolve into Requiem upon using a Requiem arrow [*]Dirty Deeds Done Dirt Cheap can evolve into D4C: Love Train by collecting and using the missing Holy parts [*]Star Platinum can evolve into Star Platinum: The World with enough experience gained or Time Emperor(rare) [/list]